dlotterman/metal_code_snippets/documentation_stage/networking/equinix_metal_multicast.md

 Because Equinix Metal "VLANs" are just VXLANs outside of their local rack, that means an Equinix Metal VLAN is really just an abitrarily large isolated broadcast domain, not a real switched network.
 By default, there are no switches or routers presented inside a customers VLAN which could acts as IGMP routing or advertisement endpoints.

 So this means an Equinix Metal (or hosted VM) instance inside of a VLAN can issue and send Multicast traffic, and that multicast traffic will be propogated to everything else in the broadcast domain, but there is no infrastructure for IGMP routing.

+### BUM traffic

+While not immediately related to Multicast / IGMP, it should be noted that Equinix Metal VLANs will drop or limit some [BUM](https://en.wikipedia.org/wiki/Broadcast,_unknown-unicast_and_multicast_traffic), in particular link level or layer messaging.